First consideration: no mammal (except humans) feeds on milk after weaning.

 - Total sterilization: the milk is brought to temperatures of 115-120 ° for 15-20 minutes and this is kept forever.
 In my opinion, this milk has absolutely nothing.

-The usual age-old problem returns: with what is the cow fed today?
+The usual age-old problem returns: what is the cow fed today?
 How many medicines are administered on farms?
-Once when a cow produced 20 liters of milk a day was considered a champion, now a cow manages to produce even more than 60 liters of ... "milk" .... it is difficult to give this title to this product.
-To have such a large production they have to "stimulate" the animals and the product will be perfect according to the law, but for us who are looking for a viable product, it is not really suitable.
+Once when a cow produced 20 liters of milk a day she was considered a champion, now a cow can produce even more than 60 liters of… "milk"… .it is difficult to give this title this product.
+To have such a large production they must "stimulate" the animals and the product will be perfect according to the law, but for us who are looking for a vital product, it is not really suitable.

-In the USA, the use of hormones for cows to produce more milk is permitted by law.
-Americans are heavy consumers of milk and meat, always very seasoned with hormones.
-Perhaps this is the main reason for the fact that more and more girls at 5 years of age have a regular menstrual cycle.
+In the US, the use of hormones to make cows produce more milk is allowed by law.
+Americans are heavy consumers of milk and meat, always highly flavored with hormones.
+Perhaps that is the main reason for the fact that more and more girls at 5 years of age have regular menstrual cycles.